RSDO-DS3/MultiCOMET/README.md

 ```
 python src/main.py --experiment_type atomic --experiment_num 0 --loader_path MULTI_COMET_DATA/It50k_MaxE50/English/Eng_Loader_It50k_maxE50.pickle
 ```
-See "Model Training Paramters" to modify more training parameters
+See **Model Training Paramters** to modify more training parameters

 ## Running Model Tests
-The file "InputEvents.txt" in the project's root directory should include all the events your model should be tested on.
+The file ***InputEvents.txt** in the project's root directory should include all the events your model should be tested on.
 The sentences are separated by a Newline character
 For example:
 ```